jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

   - docker
 ---

 Docker was one of these things that I always wanted to learn, but never got into.
-Part of the reason was that it seemd distant and even somewhat unnecessary to me.
+Part of the reason was that it seemed distant and even somewhat unnecessary to me.
 As someone who has only worked on relatively simple projects, I never felt the need to go beyond the notion of virtual environments.
 Indeed, when I first read about Docker in an attempt to learn more about what all the DevOps hype was about, I found myself wondering: is Docker really that much different from a Python virtual environment?

 Well, some time has passed since then, and I got lucky enough to have landed an internship at a small startup.
 Given that the team will be using some DevOps tools---Docker definitely being one of them---I thought I'd get my hands dirty to get a sense of what Docker is like and what it's primarily used for.
 Instead of the YouTube route, this time I decided to check out a book titled [Docker Deep Dive](https://www.amazon.com/Docker-Deep-Dive-Nigel-Poulton-ebook/dp/B01LXWQUFF) by Nigel Poulton.
 Throughout this post, I will be referring to examples from his book.
 For those who want to get a beginner-friendly introduction to Docker, I highly recommend this book.